Best Clockwise Alternatives in 2026: What Replaces It

 This distinction cuts to the core of what Clockwise couldn't do.
 A focus block on a Clockwise calendar was a defended window.
 It kept meetings out.
 What happened inside it was entirely up to you — and if you sat down to a blank "Focus Time" event with no clear task attached, you'd experienced Clockwise's ceiling.
 The time was reclaimed but the work wasn't automatically structured.

 Aftertone approaches focus time from the other direction.
 Tasks live natively inside the calendar view, not in a separate system.
 When a focus block arrives, the Focus Screen narrows the view to the current task — removing the visual noise and the decision load at the moment of execution that quietly destroys momentum.
 Roy Baumeister's research on decision fatigue shows the gap between "I have a focus block" and "I am focused" is where enormous amounts of productivity leak.
 Clockwise handled the first half.
+Auto-Extend keeps the session running when you finish ahead of schedule.
+Pause holds your place.
+Smart Zoning lets you move tasks onto the calendar with keyboard shortcuts alone.
 Aftertone handles the second.

-At £100 one-time, it also removes the recurring cost calculation entirely.
-No subscription decision, no annual renewal, no platform risk from an acquihire.
+At $30/month, it also removes the recurring cost calculation entirely.
+No subscription decision, no platform risk from an acquihire.

 Pros:

-AI weekly reports — the only tool on this list that analyses whether your schedule is producing results
+• AI weekly and daily reports — the only tool on this list that analyses whether your schedule is producing results

 Cons: